A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: V2N Application Service Simulation

 \subsection{Simulation Environment}

 The simulation environment~\cite{5growth-scaling} implements the \gls{sarsa}~\cite{sutton2018rl} logic inherent to a~\gls{mdp}, i.e., it implements the functions required to perform actions~$a_v$, to monitor the state~$s_v$, and to report the rewards~$R(s_v,a_v)$ as the simulation progress.
 It is implemented in Python and consists of two main classes: ($i$) a class simulating the operations within the MEC node at each \gls{pop}, named~\emph{\gls{pop} queue}; and ($ii$) a class simulating and monitoring the metro environment, named \emph{environment}.
-For the sake of simplicity in our implementation the placement and scaling agents are not part of the PoP classes and are called independently by the environment.
-However they are considered part of each PoP.

-Furthermore we simulate the selected \gls{cv2n} application, in order to be able to derive the corresponding processing delay and workload at each PoP.
-As mentioned in Section \ref{sec:problem} we employ an \textit{Advanced Driving} \gls{v2n} application~\cite{3GPPv2xrequirements,v2x-tutorial} where each vehicle $v\in V$ produces a video sequence to be processed at the edge.
-Specifically, each frame (task) is decoded and analysed at a \gls{pop} $p_v\in P$ and the result of the analysis is sent back to the vehicle -- e.g., pressing the break pedal.
-According to~\cite{3GPPv2xrequirements,v2x-tutorial} Advanced Driving services have latency requirements between 10~ms and 100~ms, hence, in our simulation environment we consider a target delay of $d_{tgt}=50$ms. Appendix B provides further details on the election of the target latency.

-In the following, we explain in detail the classes of the simulation environment and their interactions -- see Fig.~\ref{fig:environment} and Algorithm~\ref{alg:env}.
+In the following, we explain in detail the classes of the simulation environment and their interactions -- see Algorithm~\ref{alg:env}.